Serve as an Intellectual Hub for Behavioral Science

-The CDR sponsors a weekly workshop series, in which top behavioral scientists from around the globe present on numerous topics related to human judgment, belief, choice, and behavior, fueling the vigorous scientific debates that help to energize and inspire CDR work.
-This formal workshop is supplemented by a weekly “brown bag” session for work in progress and numerous weekly lab meetings led by various faculty members, individually or in small groups.
+The center sponsors a weekly workshop series, in which top behavioral scientists from around the globe present on human judgment, belief, choice, and behavior, fueling vigorous scientific debates and innovative research.
+This formal workshop is supplemented by a weekly “brown bag” session to showcase work in progress.

 Our quarterly Think Better Speaker Series, open to the public, welcomes leading scholars and practitioners to discuss how insights from behavioral science shape society, policy, business, and daily life.

 In July 2021, the Roman Family Center opened Mindworks, world’s first working lab & discovery center dedicated to behavioral science, in the heart of Chicago's cultural corridor